NorskRegnesentral/shapr/inst/joss_paper/paper.md

 @kononenko2010efficient and later @lundberg2017unified proposed to use the Shapley value framework to explain predictions by distributing the prediction value on the input features.
-Established methods and implementations for explaining predictions with Shapley values like Shapley Sampling Values [@vstrumbelj2014explaining], SHAP/Kernel SHAP [@lundberg2017unified], and to some extent TreeSHAP [@lundberg2018consistent], assume that the features are independent when approximating the Shapley values.
+Established methods and implementations for explaining predictions with Shapley values like Shapley Sampling Values [@vstrumbelj2014explaining], SHAP/Kernel SHAP [@lundberg2017unified], and to some extent TreeSHAP/TreeExplainer [@lundberg2018consistent; @Lundberg2020], assume that the features are independent when approximating the Shapley values.
 The `R`-package `shapr`, however, implements the methodology proposed by @aas2019explaining, where predictions are explained while accounting for the dependence between the features, resulting in significantly more accurate approximations to the Shapley values.